 - CAP system (The General Registry’s Corporate Administration Platform)

-- CBP system (Cayman Business Portal): applicable for certain cases.
-It should also be noted that those submitting ESNs on CBP will be asked to confirm whether they are connecting to a relevant activity.
+- CBP system (Cayman Business Portal): applicable for certain cases (those submitting ESNs on CBP will need to confirm whether they are connecting to a relevant activity as per request)

 - Whether the entity is conducting a relevant activity;